-In my mind, freewriting can be a part of the brainstorming process.
-It can also be a part of the writing process, especially when completing the first draft.
-More on that below.
+In my mind, freewriting can be a part of the brainstorming process and it can help establish your first rough draft.

 Listing topics is another way to track your ideas.
 Not all topics will be worth writing, but a list gives a better sense of what’s meaningful.
 Keep what you like, and move forward.

 Clustering, like listing, involves connecting related topics to a central theme.
 The approach is good for developing an outline.

 Even these quick tips are enough to put letters to the page, and release the writers block.

 Writing in cursive triggers your brain to think differently because it requires different cognitive skills and areas of the mind to be active.
 Benefits of writing in cursive include:

 - Promotes creativity